Shane-Roy/Password-Generator/README.md

 Use "python3 pass-gen.py" to start program, then enter a password length for output

 Other uses are:
-1.password double the first length
-2.password first length multiplied by second length with variations of encryption
+password double the first length password first length multiplied by second length with variations of encryption

 Here is the output once ran: